 - anything whatever: for aught I know

-Origin: < a naught (see naught), by faulty separation into an aughta zero
+Origin of aught< a naught (see naught), by faulty separation into an aught a zero

 Origin of aughtMiddle English from Old English awiht from a, ever + wiht, a creature, wight

 Origin of aughtMiddle English from Old English āuht ; see aiw- in Indo-European roots.